gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

             .. tab-item:: Q3

-                Write a while loop that counts down from 9 to 1, showing the numbers 9, 8, 7, 6, 5, 4, 3, 2, 1.
+                Write a while-loop that counts down from 9 to 1, showing the numbers 9, 8, 7, 6, 5, 4, 3, 2, 1.

                 .. code-block:: python